 The design tools for determining fire severity in mass timber construction can be used to determine fire severity in development of the holistic fire strategy.
 This includes considering the impact of fire severity for internal compartmentation, external fire spread hazards, structural fire performance and means of escape.

-The outputs of our structural fire investigations can be used by both Arup fire engineers and structural engineers to define the inherent fire resistance of exposed CLT (cross-laminated timber).
+The outputs of these structural fire investigations can be used by both fire engineers and structural engineers to define the inherent fire resistance of exposed CLT (cross-laminated timber).

 This project enabled us to define research objectives for the development of a fire safe design methodology appropriate for timber in tall building construction.
 We defined a design methodology for assessing the conditions required for self-extinguishment in exposed mass timber compartments and are currently obtaining the data necessary to support the methodology.

 The current design approaches within Eurocode 5 for fire performance are of limited applicability to CLT (cross-laminated timber) structures.
 We defined a fundamental research project using novel fire testing methods to develop an appropriate design methodology.